Living on the Right Frequency

 2.2 Travelling the Path

-My interpretation of the path to perfection is advanced in four basic assertions.
-Knowing and simultaneously having them as one’s guiding light is the same as following the way to Nirvana.
+My interpretation of the path to perfection is built upon four basic assertions.
+Knowing and simultaneously having them as one’s guiding light is equivalent to following the way to Nirvana.
 The basic assertions are Dharma, the duty of man; the soul as the creator; the emotional body and its purification; and the mental body and the work with thoughts.

-Dharma, the duty of man: Dharma is the theory of duty in life and has been best expressed in the words: “Do your duty, without fear of the consequences.”
-Each person’s dharma is his duty in one particular incarnation and constitutes his path, laid out before he is born on earth.
-It cannot be changed after he is born, and the personality’s free will does not affect it during that particular incarnation.
+Dharma, the duty of man: Dharma is the theory of duty in life and is best expressed in the words: “Do your duty, without fear of the consequences.”
+Each person’s dharma is their duty in one incarnation and constitutes their path, laid out before they are born on earth.
+It cannot be changed after they are born, and the personality’s free will does not affect it during that particular incarnation.
 The personality is the soul’s tool during each incarnation.
 It is divided into three parts, and the soul forms it according to the nature and purpose of each incarnation.
-It is divided into the mental body, the emotional body, and the physical body, which is, in part, an etheric body.
+It consists of the mental body, the emotional body, and the physical body, which is, in part, an etheric body.

-The soul as the creator: When the personality becomes aware of its creator, the soul, and its role as the instrument of the soul in the three worlds, it makes every effort to take its role seriously.
-It decides to bow to the will of its creator.
-This submission consists of the state of reverting inwards to its origins.
-It is often easier to act as the Asian man and turn inwards to God in oneself – the soul – rather than as Western man tends to do, to seek God in the universe – the spirit – yet either path is the right one.[3]
-If we look at man as a natural entity, i.e., spirit and substance (Purusa and Prakriti), we find this entity consists of three main components: Spirit, soul, and personality.
+The soul as the creator: When the personality becomes aware of its creator, the soul, and its role as the instrument of the soul in the three worlds, it makes every effort to embrace this role seriously.
+It decides to submit to the will of its creator.
+This submission involves turning inward to its origins.
+It is often easier for the Asian man to look within himself for God – the soul – rather than for the Western man, who tends to seek God in the universe – the spirit.
+Nevertheless, either path is the right one.[3]
+If we consider man as a natural entity, i.e., spirit and substance (Purusa and Prakriti), we find this entity consists of three main components: spirit, soul, and personality.

 The next main component is the soul.
-It is a material phenomenon – a solar angel – which is summoned to help the spirit accumulate the experience it must gain to evolve in the expanses of the infinite.
-Like the spirit, the soul is composed of three aspects: The will (Atma), intuition (Buddhi (love/wisdom)), and the higher, abstract mind (the higher Manas).
-It is easy to imagine the soul in the same way as the personality can be imagined.
-It is in a physical (causal body), and its seat is the higher, abstract mind.
-The emotional body of the soul is the intuitional body (Buddhi), and its mental body is the Atma.
-Evolution aims to fill all compartments of the soul with experience so that the spirit can extract this experience and continue to evolve.
-And this happens.
-When the causal body is full of experience, it is sometimes said that the Temple of Solomon is complete, and the spirit can extract the knowledge of experience.
-When this happens, the causal body bursts, and the solar angel, which for countless ages has seen with the eyes of the personality and has accompanied its commander – the spirit – and carried out its will, returns to its home.
+It is a material phenomenon – a solar angel – summoned to help the spirit accumulate the experience needed to evolve in the expanses of the infinite.
+Like the spirit, the soul consists of three aspects: will (atma), intuition (buddhi (love/wisdom)), and abstract mind (the higher manas).
+It is easy to envision the soul similarly to how one might imagine personality.
+It exists in a physical form (causal body), and its seat is the higher mind.
+The emotional body of the soul is the intuitional body (buddhi), while its mental body is atma.
+Evolution aims to fill all compartments of the soul with experience, allowing the spirit to extract this experience and continue to evolve.
+When the causal body is full of experience, it is sometimes said that the Temple of Solomon is complete, enabling the spirit to draw knowledge from experience.
+At this point, the causal body bursts, and the solar angel, which for countless ages has observed through the eyes of the personality, accompanying its commander – the spirit – and executing its will, returns to its home.
 The spirit and the personality remain in the form of complete knowledge of experience, i.e., the perfect man.
-This state of consciousness (for it is a state of consciousness) is named Nirvana.
+This state of consciousness (for it is a state of consciousness) is called Nirvana.

 The emotional body and its purification: The emotional body is the seat of our desires and longings.
-The aim is to train it and purify it so that it finally reflects only feelings of love.
+The aim is to train and purify it to reflect only feelings of love.
 The steps in the purification process are inoffensiveness, goodwill, and love.
 Man has free will on the emotional plane.
-If this is misused, it creates karma, while if it is used correctly, it can liberate the soul from the shackles of cause and effect.
-The training and purification of the emotional body lie in understanding the composition and flow of the emotions and guiding them in the right direction.
+If misused, it creates karma, while if used correctly, it can liberate the soul from the shackles of cause and effect.
+The training and purification of the emotional body involve understanding the composition and flow of emotions and guiding them in the right direction.

-The origin of our emotions is twofold: Emotional influences and Self-created emotions.
-The influences in the former category take form outside the emotional body and are transmitted to it in three ways.
-From the plane of the soul, where those emotive influences form and control our dharma.
-It is also here that the influences originate, which give rise to feelings of love.
-From the mental plane (the lower, concrete mind).
-This is where the mental influences are found, which are always present until the third level of initiation is attained.
-From the physical plane.
-This is the scene of physical stimuli we perceive through the physical body’s senses.
+The origin of our emotions is twofold: emotional influences and self-created emotions.
+The influences in the former category take form outside the emotional body and are transmitted to it in three ways: From the plane of the soul, where those emotive influences form and control our dharma.
+It is also here that the influences originate, which give rise to feelings of love, from the mental plane (the lower, concrete mind), where the mental influences are found, which are always present until the third level of initiation is attained; and from the physical plane, which is the scene of physical stimuli we perceive through the physical body’s senses.

 The mental body and thoughts: The mental body (the lower, concrete mind) is the dwelling place of our thoughts.
-As with the emotional body, the aim is to train it and develop it until it finally reflects the aim and purpose of the soul.
-Man’s free will also operates on the mental plane, the objective of which is to gain control of our thoughts so that they liberate us from the shackles of karma.
-Here, too, we must understand the origins and the progression of the contents of our minds and then guide our thoughts in the right direction.
+Like the emotional body, the goal is to train and develop it until it ultimately reflects the aim and purpose of the soul.
+Man’s free will also operates on the mental plane, intending to gain control of our thoughts so that they free us from the shackles of karma.
+Here, we must understand the origins and progression of the contents of our minds and guide our thoughts in the right direction.

-As with the emotions, our thoughts have two origins.
-These are Thought-creating influences and Self-created thoughts.
+As with emotions, our thoughts have two origins: thought-creating influences and self-created thoughts.
 The influences in the first category originate outside the lower, concrete mind and reach it in three ways.
-Firstly, from the plane of the soul.
-This involves the influence of the soul on the lower, concrete mind.
-All inner teaching and the soul’s control of the personality (our dharma) originate in this group of influences.
-Secondly, from the emotional plane.
-The origin of the emotive-creating influences is to be found here, constantly present until the second level of initiation is attained.
-Thirdly, from the physical plane, or those influences we perceive with the physical body’s senses.
+Firstly, from the plane of the soul, which involves the influence of the soul on the lower, concrete mind.
+All inner teachings and the soul’s control of the personality (our dharma) originate from this group of influences.
+Secondly, from the emotional plane, we find the origin of emotive-creating influences, constantly present until the second level of initiation is attained.
+Thirdly, from the physical plane, or those influences perceived through the physical body’s senses.

 Self-created thoughts can be traced to the lower, concrete mind.
-They can be divided into three groups: Karma-creating thoughts, which do not conform to our dharma; Neutral thoughts, which conform to our dharma; and Karma-destroying thoughts, which conform to our dharma, serving the whole as our guideline.
-The group of self-created thoughts constitutes our free will and is the basis of the law of cause and effect.
+They can be divided into three groups: Karma-creating thoughts, which do not align with our dharma; Neutral thoughts, which conform to our dharma; and Karma-destroying thoughts, which also conform to our dharma, serving the whole as our guideline.
+The group of self-created thoughts constitutes our free will and forms the basis of the law of cause and effect.

 As stated above, our dharma lasts for one particular incarnation and is laid down on the physical plane before we set out.
 This means, in other words, that there is no free will on the physical plane.
-To achieve a correspondence between the individual’s thoughts and emotions and the events that happen on the physical plane, thought forms, clothed in astral matter, originating from the plane of the soul, are projected into the mental body.
+To achieve a correspondence between an individual’s thoughts and emotions and the events that occur on the physical plane, thought forms, clothed in astral matter and originating from the plane of the soul, are projected into the mental body.
 The correspondence must be total for the personality to function as a whole.

 An example by way of explanation: An individual murders his fellow man.
-Firstly, this event is determined on the plane of the soul before the personality is made incarnate.
-Secondly, at the right moment, the soul sends a thought form, clothed in astral matter, into the mental body (which also influences the emotional body) so that there will be complete harmony throughout the personality concerning the deed.
+Firstly, this event is determined on the plane of the soul before the personality is incarnated.
+Secondly, at the right moment, the soul sends a thought form, clothed in astral matter, into the mental body (which also influences the emotional body) to ensure complete harmony throughout the personality concerning the deed.
 We must remember that all experience must be acquired in the three worlds and that morality and moral notions are human constructs subject to cultural considerations and regional cultures.
 The question is not: Why did we commit murder, but how do we react to our actions?
 This is the basis of, and also the key to, karma.

 2.3 Correspondence in the Bhagavad Gita

-In this section, I compare the four basic assertions with some verses from Section XVIII of the Bhagavad Gita to demonstrate the correspondence between the doctrine of the Bhagavad Gita and the assertions.
+In this section, I compare the four basic assertions with some verses from Section XVIII of the Bhagavad Gita to demonstrate the correspondence between the doctrine of the Bhagavad Gita and these assertions.

 XVIII,59: If you trap yourself in self-comfort and think: “I will not fight,” your plan will stand you to no avail.
 Your nature will drive you out into the battle.